ibrahim45/dict-lookup/readme.md

 # dict-lookup

-This help to search meaning of word in terminal.
+This utility tool help to search meaning of word in terminal.

 # prerequisties